FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **0 - 1**
      - Sediment size distribution percentage (expressed as a decimal).

-       The percent- age represents the percent of the bed material sediment that is finer
+       The percentage represents the percent of the bed material sediment that is finer

        than the representative size diameter.